For rising 9th-12th-grade girls:

 - Teaches at Borough of Manhattan Community College

 - Served as the 2019 Writer by Bus Roanoke

 - Essays and stories have appeared in STORY, Kestrel, and other journals.

 - Graduate of the M.F.A. program in creative writing at Hollins

-- Teaches at Virginia Military Institute
+- Associate Professor of English at New Mexico Military Institute

 - Co-translator of a book of poems, The Most Beautiful Cemetery in Chile

 - Creative nonfiction/flash fiction editor and director of the Editorial Internship Program at Cleaver Magazine